-Older Jeep vehicles that use a 42RE or 42RLE 4-speed automatic transmission have a very common issue with delayed or failed gear shifts.
+Older Jeep vehicles that use a 42RE or 42RLE 4-speed automatic transmission have a widespread issue with delayed or failed gear shifts.
 There are two different scenarios when this happens.
-One is when shifting through 1st to 3rd gear, and the other one is when shifting from 3th to 4th gear.
+One is when shifting through 1st to 3rd gear, and the other is when shifting from 3th to 4th gear.
 In most cases, there will be no check engine light or other symptoms.

 - Worn overdrive solenoid, which serves as a pressure accumulator that engages the overdrive gear.
-This will affect 4th (overdrive) gear only.
-When this solenoid wears out, it is not able to hold the transmission fluid pressure needed for proper operation.
+This will affect the 4th (overdrive) gear only.
+When this solenoid wears out, it cannot hold the transmission fluid pressure needed for proper operation.

 - Other possible causes include low transmission fluid level or dirty transmission filter.

 Torque converter or overdrive issues